hrt/AnticheatJS/README.md

 Most cheats have hooks on ```mousedown```, ```mouseup```, ```keydown``` and ```keyup``` but code running within script tags cannot access ```getEventListeners``` so this isn't really a detection vector.

 # Krunker Exploits
 Some things you accidentally bump into and realise it isn't right.
-Just to clarify, no game breaking exploits were shared until they were fixed.
+Just to clarify, no <b>game breaking</b> exploits were posted publicly until they were fixed.

 ## Spinning and invisibility
 Fixed in 1.4.x